SalieriC/SWADE-Spices-Flavours/README.md

 - Option to change the background colour of every second (even) Skill.
 This colour is also used for Gear (Inventory tab), Edges and Hindrances (both in the Edges tab).
 - Option to change the passive (non-selected) AB tab background colour.
 Active and hovered over tabs use the colour of the general tabs.
 The text colour is inherited from the passive and active general tabs respectively.

-**Mind the [Changelog](https://github.com/SalieriC/SWADE-Spices-Flavours/blob/main/CHANGELOG.md) as some of the "Current Features" may not be released right now.**
+**Mind the [Changelog](https://github.com/SalieriC/SWADE-Spices-Flavours/blob/main/CHANGELOG.md) as some of the "Current Features" may not be released just yet.**

 ## Planned Features
 You can take a look at the [Changelog](https://github.com/SalieriC/SWADE-Spices-Flavours/blob/main/CHANGELOG.md) to see our unreleased but planned features.